muazsh/ContainerQueryLibrary/README.md

 	*  Complexity: O(n.log(n)).

 * GroupBy:
-	*  It Allows to group containers of any type based on a condition.
+	*  It groups containers of any type based on a condition.
   *  Returns: a map whose key is the grouping data member and whose value is a container of elements share the same value of the key.
 	*  Usage:
   ```